Communication System

 The noise signal is always random in character.
 Noise may interfere with signals at any point in a communication system.

-However, the noise has its greatest effect on the signal in the channel.
+However, the noise has the greatest effect on the signal in the channel.

 6. Receiver